Level: Advanced (Level 3)Awarding Body: WJEC EDUQAS

 All of the department staff continue in their own practice, engaging with contemporary art and design – this includes the following areas; Ceramics, Photography, Jewelry, Fine Art, Illustration, Graphic Design, Product design and Interior Accessories and Games Design.

 Head of Department is Claire Hemsley she has been teaching for 13 years.
 If you have any further questions regarding the courses within Art and Design and Photography please contact her either via email email@example.com or via the main switchboard 0208 968 7755.

 What do students say about the course?

 "I enjoy studying in the Art Department.
 The teachers are great, and our lessons are fun and enjoyable.
-In studying Art and Textiles for 2 years I have been able to build my confidence in my work, with the support from all the staff in the department.
+In studying Art for 2 years I have been able to build my confidence in my work, with the support from all the staff in the department.
 I would recommend the Art Department to others because it's a great place to build up your self-confidence.
 I have made great friends through our shared love of art.
-My Art and Textiles class has become like family." - M Seri (A2 Level Art and A2 Level Textiles).
-2015
+My Art class has become like family."

 There are many extra curricular courses and events to get involved in as a student in the Art Department.
 Recent examples include an in house photography and bookmaking course in collaboration with a local hospital, a Photography course and exhibition at Central Saint Martins, Summer schools in Product Design, Interior & Spatial Design, Fashion Design, Photography and Textiles with Ravensbourne, Chelsea and Camberwell College of Arts, an animation course with the Courtauld gallery, as well as in house life drawing sessions.
 We also invite tutors from higher education in to offer portfolio advice to support students applying to higher education.
 See more of our student work, and hear what students have to say about us by visiting our Facebook, Instagram and Twitter pages: